-- 1.1.1.1 The purpose of this Annex is to provide a detailed baseline characterisation of birds within and around the Hornsea Three offshore wind farm including the array area and the offshore export cable route with relevant study areas shown in Figure 1.1.
-It was agreed in consultation with the Statutory Nature Conservation Bodies (SNCBs) as part of the Evidence Plan process (Annex 2 to the Hornsea Three Report to Inform Appropriate Assessment (RIAA)) that offshore ornithology would encompass all those bird populations with the likelihood to interact with Hornsea Three below Mean High Water Spring (MHWS).
-Those bird populations with a greater propensity to interact with Hornsea Three above MHWS (e.g. breeding ringed plover), are considered in Volume 3, Chapter 3: Terrestrial Ecology. - 1.1.1.2 Site specific offshore aerial bird surveys have been conducted in order to collect data for an ornithological characterisation of the Hornsea Three array area.
+- 1.1.1.1 The purpose of this Annex is to provide a detailed baseline characterisation of birds within and around the Hornsea Three offshore wind farm including the array area and the offshore export cable route with relevant study areas shown in Figure 1.2.
+It was agreed in consultation with the Statutory Nature Conservation Bodies (SNCBs) as part of the Evidence Plan process (Consultation Report Annex 1 Evidence Plan) that offshore ornithology would encompass all those bird populations with the likelihood to interact with Hornsea Three below Mean High Water Springs (MHWS).
+Those bird populations with a greater propensity to interact with Hornsea Three above MHWS (e.g. breeding ringed plover), are considered in Volume 3, Chapter 3: Terrestrial Ecology. - 1.1.1.2 Site specific offshore aerial bird surveys have been conducted in order to collect data for an ornithological characterisation of the Hornsea Three array area1 plus a 4 km buffer.
 This characterisation informs the baseline against which potential impacts of the proposed development are assessed.
-This Annex includes data from eleven months of aerial survey from April 2016 to February 2017, with surveys currently ongoing. - 1.1.1.3 An overview of the baseline, together with the impact assessment, cumulative and transboundary impact assessment are provided in the Volume 2, Chapter 5: Offshore Ornithology.
+This Annex includes data from twenty aerial surveys undertaken between April 2016 and November 2017. - 1.1.1.3 An overview of the baseline, together with the impact assessment, cumulative and transboundary impact assessment are provided in the Volume 2, Chapter 5: Offshore Ornithology.
 Details of the offshore ornithology study area, legislation and guidance, consultation, data sources, and methodology for data collection are also included within Volume 2, Chapter 5: Offshore Ornithology. - 1.1.1.4 It is recommended that this Baseline Characterisation Report is read in-conjunction with Volume 2, Chapter 5: Offshore Ornithology.